-What is the Cloud Service?
+What is the Pro Cloud Server?

-The Cloud Service is a standard Microsoft Windows Service, that manages a pool of database connections for each defined repository.
+The Pro Cloud Server is a standard Microsoft Windows Service, that manages a pool of database connections for each defined repository.
 It is designed to run on your hardware, so that you have full control of how it is configured and who has access to it and more importantly your data remains totally in your control.

-What the Cloud Service is NOT!
+What the Pro Cloud Server is NOT!

 For more information please refer to the following resources:

-Historical products replaced by the Cloud Service
+Historical products replaced by the Pro Cloud Server

 The Sparx Systems' Wide Area Network (WAN) Optimizer is a server side process for enhancing performance when connecting to remote model repositories.
 This process reduces the amount of data transmitted and, in turn, the level of network traffic between the Enterprise Architect client and the remote repository.